Bohbot Kids Network

 Bohbot Kids Network (more commonly referred to and on-screen as BKN, originally known as Amazin' Adventures until 1997) was a children's programming block operated by Bohbot Entertainment (later BKN, Inc.) that aired on syndicated television stations from 1992 to 2000.

 History

 Amazin' Adventures (1992–1997)

 On September 13, 1992, Bohbot Entertainment launched Amazin' Adventures, a syndicated programming block that aired for two hours on Sundays.
 Byrne Enterprises sold barter for the block.

-In August 1996, Bohbot announced that in addition to the standard Sunday block, an additional block titutively titled Amazin' Adventures Anthology would also be broadcast.
+In August 1996, Bohbot announced that in addition to the standard Sunday block, an additional block tentatively titled Amazin' Adventures Anthology would also be broadcast.
 This block aired on weekdays for an hour a day.

 Bohbot Kids Network (1997–1999)

 Amazin' Adventures was re-launched as Bohbot Kids Network (BKN) in September 1997.
 By 1997, the network had signed up 104 stations reaching 75% of the US, with 65 stations airing BKN in pattern and 35 stations signing on for three years.
 Stations that aired the BKN block included BHC Communications stations, WCIU-TV, WPGH-TV, and The WB 100+ Station Group.
 During BKN's first season, its programs were split into three blocks: the "Extreme Block" (Extreme Dinosaurs and Extreme Ghostbusters) and the "Comedy Block" (The Mask: Animated Series and Adventures of Sonic the Hedgehog) on weekdays, and "Amazin' Adventures" (Captain Simian & the Space Monkeys) on weekends.